Content 1100 styling change to allow custom header

 • Explain the impact of developments in corporate reporting and assurance from an investor’s point of view.

-The programme is sponsored by the Audit Executive, reports to (and is challenged by) our Audit Board and Public Interest Committee and is delivered with the support of some of our most experienced audit partners.
-In the current year, we have continued to extend our engagement with investors and investor organisations to better understand their needs and inform how we can best respond.
+The programme is sponsored by the Audit Executive, reports to (and is challenged by) our Audit Board and Public Interest Committee, and is delivered with the support of some of our most experienced audit partners.
+We have continued to extend our engagement with investors and investor organisations to better understand their needs and inform how we can best respond.

 We greatly value the insight and challenge provided by investors over the course of this year and encourage investors to continue to engage with us as we help shape the future of audit.